Yubico/webauthn-sign-kem-extensions/README.md

     1. If the current operation is not an `authenticatorMakeCredential` operation, return CTAP2_ERR_X.

-    1. Let `alg` be the authenticator's choice of one of the algorithms listed in `arkgGen.alg`.
+    1. (TODO: FOR KEM EXTENSION ONLY) Let `alg` be the authenticator's choice of one of the algorithms listed in `arkgGen.alg`.
         `alg` MUST be a fully-specified COSEAlgorithmIdentifier with a single valid corresponding curve `crv`.
         Let `crv` be this curve.
         If none is supported, return CTAP2_ERR_X.